 - where parties establish a joint venture outside of China or acquire an undertaking outside of China, and that joint venture or target does not ‘engage in economic activities’ within China; and

 - where control over a joint venture changes character from joint control to sole control by one of its original parents.

 From its introduction in May 2014, the simplified procedure has proven overwhelmingly popular and effective.
 MOFCOM accepts more than 250 cases into the procedure each year, and more than 90 per cent of these are approved within Phase I (indeed, in the first half of 2017, the average length of review for these Phase I clearances was only 22 days).
 The simplified procedure is not perfect, given the plenary discretion permitted to MOFCOM to accept or reject an application, and given the attendant public notice period that permits the lodging of complaints by Chinese competitors and other stakeholders.
 However, as the numbers show, MOFCOM has shown an impressive early track record in using the simplified procedure to improve significantly its handling of ‘no issue’ cases since 2014.

 Waivers and inter-regulator cooperation

 Nevertheless, there can be dangers in coordination as well.
 Particularly where competitive issues are more pronounced in the US and EU, sharing of information may result in Asia-Pacific regulators diverting important time and resources to issues that are not material in their particular jurisdictions.
-In addition, not every jurisdiction may scrupulously observe its own confidentiality protections, which could lead to exposure of confidential information outside of the review process.
+In addition, not every jurisdiction may scrupulously observe its own confidentiality protections, which could potentially lead to exposure of highly confidential commercial information outside of the review process.

 Multi-jurisdictional merits review